List of crewed spacecraft

-Crewed spacecraft are designed to support human life for the human spaceflight portion of the mission.
+Manned spacecraft are designed to support human life for the human spaceflight portion of the mission.
 Spacecraft for human spaceflight must have a human-rating certification as fit for purpose.
-Crewed spacecraft must have a breathable atmosphere, pressurised (usually between 345 mbar and 1 bar (1 atmosphere)); and be temperature-regulated (usually 20 to 24 C).
-Crewed spacecraft include space capsules, spaceplanes, and space stations.
+Manned spacecraft must have a pressurized, breathable atmosphere (usually between 345 mbar and 1 bar (1 atmosphere)) and be temperature-regulated (usually 20 to 24 C).
+Manned spacecraft include space capsules, spaceplanes, and space stations.